WalletScrutiny/WalletScrutinyCom/_hardware/trezorOne.md

-So in this case, the bootloader is tiny but knows about cryptography as it has to verify the signature of the firmware and compare its signing key to the provider's public keys that are hard-coded into the bootloader.
+So in this case, the bootloader is tiny but knows about cryptography as it has to verify the signature of the firmware and compare its signing key to the provider's public keys that should be hard-coded into the bootloader.

 > **Secure update procedure.**<br>
   The bootloader erases the device memory if the firmware signature is invalid.